The 10 best checking account bonuses for February 2023

 What to know about checking account bonuses

-Checking account bonuses are usually only available for a limited time and tend to come with its own set of requirements that can range from meeting certain opening deposit requirements, maintaining a minimum a higher minimum balance in your account, having a number of direct deposits into your checking account within the first few months of opening your account and more.
+Checking account bonuses are usually only available for a limited time and tend to come with their own set of requirements that can range from meeting certain opening deposit requirements, maintaining a minimum a higher minimum balance in your account, having a number of direct deposits in your checking account within the first few months of opening your account, and more.

 When selecting a checking account and reviewing any current or ongoing bonus promotions, it’s important to make a mental note of the parameters the bank or credit union has set forth to ensure that you are eligible to receive the bonus.